 r-process nucleosynthesis calculations involve solving a network of nuclear reactions to determine the abundance of different elements produced in the ejecta.
 These calculations require detailed knowledge of nuclear properties, such as neutron capture rates, beta decay rates, and fission probabilities.

-The Nature 2023 publications feature r-process calculations that utilize updated nuclear data and improved reaction network solvers.
-These calculations predict the production of a wide range of heavy elements, including the actinides uranium and thorium.
-The predicted abundances are consistent with observations of kilonovae and with the overall abundance of r-process elements in the solar system.
+The Nature 2023 publications feature r-process calculations that work with updated nuclear data and improved reaction network solvers.
+Plus, these calculations predict the production of a wide range of heavy elements, including the actinides uranium and thorium.
+The predicted abundances are consistent with observations of kilonovae and with the overall abundance of r-process elements in the solar system The details matter here..

 Kilonova Light Curve Modeling